Why Does Reasoning Length Converge? Unveiling the Underfitting-Overfitting Trade-off in Chain-of-Thought: Abstract

 \section{Abstract}

-Reinforcement Learning (RL) has become a pivotal approach for enhancing the reasoning capabilities of Large Language Models (LLMs).
-However, a significant theoretical gap persists, as traditional token-level RL frameworks fail to align with the reasoning-level nature of complex, multi-step thought processes like Chain-of-Thought (CoT).
-To address this challenge, we introduce CoT-Space, a novel theoretical framework that recasts LLM reasoning from a discrete token-prediction task to an optimization process within a continuous, reasoning-level semantic space.
-This shift in perspective serves as a conceptual bridge, revitalizing foundational principles from classical learning theory to analyze the unique dynamics of LLMs.
-By analyzing this process from both a noise perspective and a risk perspective, we demonstrate that the convergence to an optimal CoT length is a natural consequence of the fundamental trade-off between underfitting and overfitting.
-Furthermore, extensive experiments provide strong empirical validation for our theoretical findings.
-Our framework not only provides a coherent explanation for empirical phenomena such as overthinking but also offers a solid theoretical foundation to guide the future development of more effective and generalizable reasoning agents.
+Test-time scaling, primarily manifested through multi-step Chain-of-Thought (CoT) reasoning via Reinforcement Learning (RL), has emerged as a pivotal paradigm for enhancing the reasoning capabilities of Large Language Models (LLMs).
+However, a significant theoretical gap persists: traditional token-level analysis fails to capture the macroscopic dynamics of reasoning-level scaling.
+To address this, we introduce CoT-Space, a novel theoretical framework that recasts the reasoning process from a discrete token-prediction task to an optimization process within a continuous, reasoning-level semantic space.
+By modeling the reasoning trajectory from both noise and risk perspectives and revitalizing foundational principles from classical learning theory, we demonstrate that the observed convergence to an optimal CoT length is a natural consequence of the fundamental trade-off between underfitting and overfitting.
+We further utilize RL as a tool to elicit and verify these results in our experiments.
+Our findings provide a mechanistic explanation for the internal test-time scaling via RL, offering a principled theoretical foundation to optimize reasoning trajectories in modern LLMs.
 We open-source our code at \url{https://github.com/ZyGan1999/CoT-Space}.